AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ---
 # Connect databases via VPN

 While Adobe recommends that you connect your databases using an `SSH tunnel`, you can also use an encrypted `VPN` connection to keep things secure.
+For SSH host key enrollment, errors, and troubleshooting on SSH tunnel connections, see [SSH host key verification](ssh-host-key-verification.md).
 A `VPN` can be used for any of your database integrations and, to keep things simple, the process is just about the same as setting up an `SSH tunnel`:

 1. [Create an [!DNL Commerce Intelligence] database user](#database)
 1. [Create an [!DNL Commerce Intelligence] VPN user](#vpn)